- Not every data point is a KPI. Focus on critical startup metrics that will really help you evaluate your business

 - Make realistic assumptions to estimate your total addressable market and work to understand your cost of growth

-Investors expect you to be on top of certain KPIs
+No matter what business you’re in, investors will expect you to be on top of certain metrics.

 After noticing how much his wife loved borrowing maternity clothes from friends during her pregnancy, Rakesh Tondon founded a fashion subscription service called Le Tote, where women could rent clothes.
-After bootstrapping the business for a few months, the former investment banker began a project to analyze Le Tote's hazy future.
-He focused on identifying the "key performance indicators," or KPIs, that would drive the company's long-term success.
-The ultimate goal: get a solid grip on the levers affecting his business and prepare to make a compelling pitch to investors.
+After bootstrapping the business for a few months in 2013, the former J.P.
+Morgan investment banker began a project to scrutinize Le Tote’s hazy future.
+He focused on identifying the “key performance indicators,” or KPIs, that would drive the company’s long-term success.
+The ultimate goal: to get a solid grip on the levers affecting his business and prepare to make a compelling pitch to investors.